girlsinc/me-and-my-money-edu/src/pages/course/credit-and-debt/establishing-your-credit-worthiness/activities.md

 ## Name the benefits of a good credit score:

-1. lower interest rates when you apply for a loan; lower rates are reserve for applicants with the highest credit scores.
+1. Lower interest rates when you apply for a loan; lower rates are reserve for applicants with the highest credit scores.
 2. Better chances of qualifying for a loan or credit
 3. Higher loan, credit card limits.
 4. Approval for certain jobs that require you work with money and ask for a personal credit check.